davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 found [here][JENKINS-27421].

 ## Reporting
-Currently pipelines do not support post-build steps, so reporting of results need to be in their own stage.
-This will be resolved by the [Pipeline Model Definition plugin][], which is currently in beta.
+Currently, pipelines do not support post-build steps, so reporting of results need to be in their own stage.
+This will be resolved by the [Pipeline Model Definition plugin][], which is still in beta.
 As with gathering the test results, it's necessary to catch an exception from the test stage so that we always report the results: